 This demonstrator deliverable presents the current status of development of the WODM component which plays a key role in the workflow and workorder management.
 The component is an extended and repurposed version of an existing commercial platform, I3D, which provides functionalities tailored to COGITO requirements that have been elicited from the use-cases UC1.1 and UC1.2 sequence diagrams.
-In its current version, WODM's data exchange with other COGITO tools is partially covered.
-The next version will implement all the methods required to perform automated data exchanges with the relevant COGITO components.
-The second version of the WODM is expected to be released along with the corresponding deliverable "D6.6 - Adaptive Workflow Management and Automation Tool v2" in M24.
+In its final version, WODM's data exchange with other COGITO tools is covered and all necessary changes in data model have been implemented.
+In the phase of ICT integration, all interaction with COGITO tools will be validated and tested with real project data.
+WODM database has been rewritten and prepared for necessary changes which could appears during implementation phase of COGITO project.